ffund/intro-ml-tss21/notes/10-gpu.md

 (again substituting your `PORT` number) and leave it running.

-In the output of the cell above, look for a URL in this format, with the word "localhost" in it:
+In the output of the command above, look for a URL in this format, with the word "localhost" in it:

 <pre>
 http://localhost:<mark>PORT</mark>/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX